lamir-workshop/lamir-workshop.github.io/_talks/coffee.md

   - Social
 ---

-Coffee and snacks will be served in the morning and during poster sessions and the hackathon
+Coffee and light snacks will be served in the morning, during the poster sessions, and at the hackathon.